JLCPCB/PCB-Business-card/README.md

   <img src="rootImages/basicSteps.png" width="100%"></p>
 Here we will start to prerape the PCB board outline relatively to some real dimensions.
 Basically the card has the following width and height sizes:

 * Board width: 86.50 mm
 * Board height: 53 mm

-right in the PCB design area, select the board outline layer from **layers and objects** palet and select the **track** tool from the pcb tools and start drawing the lines of the board outline relatively to the set size
+right in the PCB design area, select the board outline layer from *layers and objects* palet and select the *track* tool from the pcb tools palet and start drawing the lines of the board outline relatively to the set size